TL;DR

 3. Compelling Subject Lines

-Think of your subject line, that initial line of text in your recipient's inbox, as your digital handshake.
+An email subject line is the initial line of text a recipient sees in their inbox and serves as your digital handshake.
 It's the very first opportunity to capture their interest and encourage them to explore what lies within.

 To make that vital first impression count, consider these key characteristics: